 We, our executive officers and directors, MC Advisors and MC Administrator have entered into lock-up agreements with the underwriters.
-Under these agreements, we and each of these persons may not, without the prior written approval of a greements, we and each of these persons may not, without the prior written approval of a greenest, we and each of these persons may not, without the prior written approval of a greenest, which person of the circumstances described below.
+Under these agreements, we and each of these persons may not, without the prior written approval of a precision, offer, sell, contract to sell, pledge, or otherwise dispose of, directly or indirectly, or hedge our common stock or securities convertible into or exchangeable or exercisable for our common stock, except in the circumstances described below.
 These restrictions will be in effect for a period of 180 days after the date of this prospectus, which period is subject to extension in the circumstances described in the paragraph below.
-At any time and without public notice, and it is sole discretion, release some or all the securities from these lock-up agreements.
+At any time and without public notice, may, in its sole discretion, release some or all the securities from these lock-up agreements.